 Hannah Booth / Education Officer

 Hannah is currently in her 3rd year of university studying Education with Psychology & Counselling at Sheffield Hallam.
 She has a keen interest in the psychological and counselling side of education looking at how students learn and ways to help them overcome obstacles they may face.
 Hannah has a background in administration working with various organisations from promotional gift companies to Government officials.
 Returning to education as a mature student she trained as a teaching assistant but wanted to progress further and found herself starting university.
 As a creative thinker, Hannah tries to think outside the box and looks to solve problems quickly and efficiently.
 She loves to spend time with her family, walking the peak district and visiting English and national trust heritage sites.
-One of her key projects is managing the Positive Psychology Academy, PPG's online learning space for students (due to launch in late 2020).
+One of her key projects is managing the Positive Psychology Academy, PPG's online learning space for students.

-Kathryn Dixon / Project Officer
+Ben Holmes / Project Officer